brevzin/cpp_proposals/2996_reflection/reflection.md

 Otherwise, `value_of<T>(r)` is ill-formed.

 If `r` is a reflection for a non-static member or for a constant pointer-to-member value matching type `T`, `pointer_to_member<T>(r)` evaluates to a corresonding pointer-to-member value.
-Otherwise, `value_of<T>(r)` is ill-formed.
+Otherwise, `pointer_to_member<T>(r)` is ill-formed.

-These function may feel similar to splicers, but unlike splicers they do not require their operand to be a constant-expression itself.
+These functions may feel similar to splicers, but unlike splicers they do not require their operand to be a constant-expression itself.
 Also unlike splicers, they require knowledge of the type associated with the entity reflected by their operand.

 ### `test_type<Pred>`